 The biggest difference between Original Medicare and Medicare Advantage in Wyoming is that Medicare Advantage plans are offered by private insurance companies approved by Medicare.
 Each company sets its own premiums, benefits, and cost-sharing structure, although some of this is regulated by Medicare.
-Because they are competing for your business, most plans include other attractive benefits you don’t get with Original Medicare, such as coverage for routine dental and vision care, and even free gym membership through the Silver Sneakers program.
+Because they are competing for your business, some plans may include other attractive benefits you don’t get with Original Medicare, such as coverage for routine dental and vision care, and even free gym membership through the Silver Sneakers program.
 Most Medicare Advantage plans in Wyoming also include Part D coverage for prescription drugs.

 If you’ve had private health insurance through an employer or union, Medicare Advantage may seem very similar.